y1lichen/ora_project/README.md

 This figure shows the Gantt chart of the resources in one scenario of SMILP result.
 It is clear that the same activity can require multiple resources at the a time.
+## Comment
+The solution time for the SMILP model is longer.
+Through experiments, it was found that the SMILP model only outperforms the baseline when there is a significant shortage of resources or when the activity duration varies greatly.
+Therefore, we believe that using SMILP is only necessary in these special circumstances.

 ---
 ## Reference